Rexhits/soundtrack/README.md

 * Dedicated software synthesizer “STSynth”<br>
 * Location related functionality (MapView on iOS, geographic info in database)<br>
 * Save/restore audio engine states to/from server<br>
 * Generating one new piece by combining features from 2 collected pieces.
-(MIDI Based)<br>
+(MIDI Based)
+* Render MIDI to mp3 for sharing <br>
  </p>